The New Minimal Supersymmetric GUT : Spectra, RG analysis and fitting formulae: RG Analysis

-As discussed in the introduction, a very interesting question is whether there are viable regions of the parameter space where the theory is still perturbative (i.e $\alpha_G^{-1}(M_X) \geq 10$ , the change in $\sin^2\theta_W$ is acceptable and $M_X<<M_{Planck}$) yet the masses of the colour triplet Higginos that mediate proton decay are sufficiently large as to remove or mitigate the challenge to GUTs posed by the non-detection of Baryon decay.
-Surprisingly-in view of the tight upper bound on the triplet masses in the renormalizable $SU(5)$ theory\cite{murpierce} the answer is {\it{generically}} in the affirmative.
-The rule of thumb of \cite{murpierce} indicates that $M_{Triplet}\geq 7\times 10^{16} GeV $ is sufficient to suppress $d=5$ Baryon decay operators to acceptable levels.
-In our case (see Section 6) there is not one pair but a plethora of triplets -of three different MSSM types ($t[3,1,\pm {\frac{2}{3}}] , P[3,3,\pm {\frac{2}{3}}], K[3,1,\pm {\frac{8}{3}}] $)- that can mediate Baryon decay.
-We can use the smallest mass of each of these three types as a surrogate for the the SU(5) $M_{Triplet}$.
-However in view of the several multiplets involved it is clear that there will be additional mixing angles associated with the diagonalization of triplet mass matrices that will enter the baryon decay amplitudes.
-Hence the lower bound on $M_{triplet}$ is likely to be somewhat weaker than quoted (say $10^{16} GeV$ for definiteness).
+As discussed in the introduction, an interesting question is whether there are viable regions of the parameter space where the theory is still perturbative yet the masses of the colour triplet Higginos that mediate proton decay are sufficiently large as to remove or mitigate the challenge to GUTs posed by the non-detection of proton decay.
+As is well known\cite{bperezsenj}, the $d=5$ proton decay rates are extremely sensitive functions of the (so far completely unknown) flavour mixing matrices in the squark sector.
+Even large (say $M_{Triplet}\geq 7\times 10^{16} GeV $) masses of the triplet Higgs that mediate baryon violation may not be sufficient to suppress the rate adequately.
+In the NMSGUT (see Section 6) there is not one pair but a plethora of triplets -of three different MSSM types ($t[3,1,\pm {\frac{2}{3}}] , P[3,3,\pm {\frac{2}{3}}], K[3,1,\pm {\frac{8}{3}}] $)- that can mediate Baryon decay.
+However it is somewhat reassuring, in view of the tight upper bound on the masses of baryon decay mediating triplets in the renormalizable $SU(5)$ theory\cite{murpierce}, that in the NMSGUT the scale $M_X$(and with it the masses of all baryon decay mediating triplets) is raised over the viable parameter space.
+In \cite{nmsgutIII} we shall actually exhibit fits with acceptable B violation rates.